crypto7world/btc-heritage/README.md

 ## Stability and versioning

-All the software provided (libs and bins) is working and can be safely used for Bitcoin's holdings.
+All the software provided is in working order and can be safely used to manage Bitcoin's holdings (I do since February 2024).

 We are using [Semantic Versioning](https://github.com/semver/semver) (MAJOR.MINOR.PATCH).